ii/coredns/plugin/reload/README.md

 1. close the listener on 8080
 2. reload and parse the config again
 3. fail to start a new listener on 443

-Now failing step 3 *does not cause* the reload to fail, instead almost everything works, except the health exporting because there is no new listener.
+4. fail loading the new Corefile, abort and keep using the old process

+After the aborted attempt to reload we are left with the old proceses running, but the listener is still closes (on step 1.).
 Note the same is true for prometheus metrics plugin.
-In general be careful with assigning new port and expecting reload to work.
+In general be careful with assigning new port and expecting reload to work fully.